 Five years ago today, our co-founders launched Gremlin with a simple but bold mission: Build a more reliable internet.
 Over the past five years, the practice of Chaos Engineering is increasingly employed as a means for proactively testing systems to make them more resilient and reliable.
 Chaos Engineering has reached mainstream media (with articles in Politico and Bloomberg), community conferences on the subject have grown from a few hundred attendees to 3,500+ registrants, and Gremlin’s own user base has been actively testing systems, having executed nearly half a million Chaos Engineering attacks.

 All of this interest got us curious: who is actually practicing Chaos Engineering, what techniques are they using, what problems are they solving, and what are they seeing as a result?
 To find out, we surveyed the community and examined Gremlin platform data, resulting in the first State of Chaos Engineering Report.
-While the report confirms the growing interest in Chaos Engineering, we also observed that the nature of software failure modes has shifted.
-To better support teams of all sizes in their efforts to prepare their systems for a wide variety of failure scenarios, we are making the entire Gremlin attack library available to users of Gremlin Free.
+The report confirms the growing interest in Chaos Engineering, as well as an observation that the nature of software failure modes has shifted.

 With more than 500 responses, primarily from software and site reliability engineers, we identified the ways in which these roles use Chaos Engineering to improve the reliability and resilience of their systems.